gusreid/gus-reid/content/classes.md

 - Resurfacing and rewiring subconscious patterns

 At the moment I am doing 7am (UK), Mondays and Wednesdays, and 9am (UK) Saturdays.
-Am open to adding some evening sessions if there is interest.
+Am open to adding some evening sessions if the interest is there.

 See below calendar for more details...

-Link to online classes: https://meet.jit.si/KindDensitiesSupportLovingly

-Link works in browser and/or through the Jitsi app on your phone or tablet.
-I suggest you bookmark the link in your browser for ease of access.

 Online classes are free and donations are gratefully received:
 <a href="https://www.paypal.com/donate/?hosted_button_id=NS545HRZ5LQYA" class="nav__link cta-button button button--small">Donate Now</a>